rackerlabs/rackspace-how-to/content/dedicated-hosting/manage-user-permissions-for-dedicated-hosting.md

 **Ticketing Settings** enable you to control the tickets that your users have permission to see when those tickets concern one or more devices.

-The following table shows the ticketing settings that are required for commmon actions or views:
+The following table shows the ticketing settings that are required for common actions or views:

 <table>
   <tr>
+    <th>Ticketing setting</th>
     <th>Functionality</th>
-    <th>Ticketing setting</th>
   </tr>
   <tr>
+    <td>Flexible Ticket Viewing (default setting)</td>
     <td>To enable users to be able to see tickets that include a device that they have permission to view.
 For example, if a user has access to device A, they see all of the tickets that include device A, even if another device is on the ticket.
 If device C is later added to the ticket and the user does not have access to device C, the user can still see the ticket.</td>
-    <td>Flexible Ticket Viewing (Default Setting)</td>
   </tr>
   <tr>
+    <td>Strict Ticket Viewing</td>
     <td>To require users to have access to all of the devices on a ticket in order to see that ticket.
 For example, if a ticket includes device A and device B, then the user must have permissions to both devices to see the ticket.
 If device C is later added to the ticket and the user does not have access to device C, the user is no longer be able to see the ticket.</td>
-    <td>Strict Ticket Viewing</td>
   </tr>
 </table>